 In 2000 Evgenia has established an International Concert Agency, Musica Nova Productions to promote young promising artists from Eastern Europe and Great Britain and new contemporary music.
 Since 2001 she has been successfully directing Musica Nova International Academy of Music in London.
 She has brought up generations of young talented artists, winners of national and international contests, including Eurovision and Britain’s Got Talent.

-In 2011 for her outstanding contribution to performance arts, Evgenia was awarded a special Gold Medal by the European Association named after Franz Kafka (Czech Republic).
-She also received a special award from the Russian Community Council for her contribution to the life of Russian Diaspora in Great Britain.
+For her outstanding contribution to the world culture and performing arts, Evgenia was awarded a Gold Medal by the European Association named after Franz Kafka (Czech Republic) and a special Award from the Russian Community Council for her contribution to the life of Russian Diaspora in Great Britain.